Purvesh19/CatersCloud/README.md

 This will give a lots of Career scope for caterers.

 4. We are preventing wastage of food that is very common in small and large scale functions.

+## Contributions
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.